uktrade/streampq/README.md

 - CTRL+C behaves as expected during queries - a `KeyboardInterrupt` is raised and so by default will exit the program.

-- Every effort is made to cancel running queries on CTRL+C or errors - so the server doesn't continue needlessly using resources.
+- Every effort is made to cancel running queries on CTRL+C, other signals, or errors - so the server doesn't continue needlessly using resources.

 ## Installation